 Treatment may be aimed at either slowing the heart down with drugs or getting the heart back into a regular rhythm using a brief electric shock (cardioversion) or a keyhole operation (an ablation).

 Most patients with atrial fibrillation will need Warfarin or a new oral anticoagulant (NOAC/DOAC) to thin the blood to prevent stroke.

 Ventricular ectopic beats

 They are usually experienced as a pause then an extra heavy beat and occur particularly at night.
-If they are very frequent, are associated with sustained palpitations or with dizziness or collapse they need further investigation.
+If they are very frequent, are associated with sustained palpitations, or with dizziness or collapse, they need further investigation.

 Ventricular tachycardia (VT)

 This is occasionally found in patients with normal hearts, but is more likely to be found secondary to coronary artery disease or cardiomyopathy.

 A cardiomyopathy is a heart muscle problem that is often due to a genetic cause.

 This is an inherited cardiac disease that affects up to 1 in 500 of the population.